Chikmagalur railway station

 The Chikmagalur railway station serves Chikmagalur in Karnataka.
+The station code is CMGR.
+It has three platforms.
 It was inaugurated on 19 November 2013 by then Union Railway Minister Mallikarjun Kharge along with Siddaramaiah, Chief Minister of Karnataka and C. T. Ravi, MLA, Chikkamagalur.

 Geography

 It is at an elevation of 1010 m above the mean sea level (MSL), making it the highest railway station in Karnataka.

 Trains

-As of May 2022, only two unreserved passenger trains operate from the station:
+As of December 2025, only two unreserved passenger and one Weekly Express trains operate from the station: